Proto-Zionism: History

 The medieval Jewish Torah scholar Maimonides advocated a re-establishment of Jewish sovereignty in the Land of Israel in a lengthy preface to his 13 principles of faith.
 He wrote that Jewish national independence would come about through natural means and argued for political activism to bring it about.
 Likewise, the medieval Jewish philosopher Judah HaLevi also espoused Proto-Zionist ideas, writing that only in the Land of Israel could Jews be truly secure.

-According to Ben-Zion Dinur, the aliyah of Judah HeHasid and his group in 1700 opened a new era which began to develop processes such as encouraging productivity, the revival of the Hebrew language and national aspirations.
+According to Ben-Zion Dinur, the aliyah of Judah HeHasid and his group in 1700 inaugurated a new era during which processes such as encouraging productivity, the revival of the Hebrew language and national aspirations developed.
 Nahum Sokolow described proto-Zionists as anyone who wished to renew the Jewish community in the Land of Israel, or who wrote about the Jewish problem, starting from the 17th century.
 This broad definition included such figures as Moses Montefiore, Adolphe Crémieux, Eliezer Ben-Yehuda and Sabbatai Zevi.
 Nathan Michael Gerber also traced the forerunners of Zionism back to the 17th century.